MicrosoftDocs/entra-docs/docs/identity-platform/custom-extension-emailotp-get-started.md

 ---
-title: Configure a custom email provider for one time code send events (preview)
+title: Configure a custom email provider for one time passcode send events (preview)
-description: Learn how to configure and set up a custom email provider with the One Time Code Send event type.
+description: Learn how to configure and set up a custom email provider with the One Time Passcode Send event type.
 author: cilwerner
 manager: CelesteDG
 ms.author: cwerner